-- Replace <IP address> with the IP address of the server where you installed the TRITON manager. - ◆ Access to the Web Security manager is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.
+- Replace <IP address> with the IP address of the server where you installed the TRITON Manager. - ◆ Access to the Web module is secured with an SSL security certificate issued by Websense, Inc. Because the browser does not recognize Websense, Inc., as a known Certificate Authority (CA), a security warning is displayed.

-The Web Security manager no longer runs on the appliance and must be installed on a Windows Server 2008 R2 or a Windows Server 2012 machine.
+The TRITON Manager does not run on the appliance and must be installed on a Windows Server 2008 R2, a Windows Server 2012, or Windows Server 2012 R2 machine.